Alfresco/docs-alfresco/process-automation/latest/model/connectors/outlook.md

 ---
-title: Microsoft Outlook connector
+title: Calendar connector
 ---

-The Outlook connector uses the [Microsoft Graph](https://docs.microsoft.com/en-us/graph/use-the-api){:target="_blank"} API to integrate with Microsoft Outlook.
+The Calendar connector uses the [Microsoft Graph](https://docs.microsoft.com/en-us/graph/use-the-api){:target="_blank"} API to integrate with Microsoft Outlook.

-The Outlook connector is displayed on the process diagram with the Outlook logo.
+The Calendar connector is displayed on the process diagram with the calendar icon.

-> **Important**: The Outlook connector and user both require a Microsoft Outlook client.
-The Outlook connector requires a Microsoft Outlook account.
+> **Important**: The Calendar connector and user both require a Microsoft Outlook client.
+The Calendar connector requires a Microsoft Outlook account.
 The account is separate to the Alfresco hosted environment and should be created and managed by an administrator.

-The actions that can be executed using the Outlook connector are:
+The actions that can be executed using the Calendar connector are:

 * [Create a calendar event](#create-a-calendar-event) creates an event or appointment in the calendar.
 * [Update a calendar event](#update-a-calendar-event) update an event or appointment in the calendar.